Note: The links below will

 for docking and the mission's three space walks.

-Watch Friday to see coverage of Space Shuttle Atlantis’ docking with
+TV Friday to see coverage of Space Shuttle Atlantis’ docking with

 the International Space Station.
 Atlantis is slated to dock with the